devevangel/my-virtual-pet/README.md

 - Ability to display its feelings or emotions

-- Ability to store and display previous user inputs and command history using its memory cache
+- Ability to store and display previous user inputs and command history from it's cache memory

 - Ability to clear cache memory

-- Ability to Sleep
+- Ability to Sleep/Awaken

 - Ability to Change it's designated name on user command